Hello Mary Lou: Prom Night II: Plot

-The next day, Vicki's friends notice that her personality and fashion style have suddenly changed drastically.
-One of Vicki's friends, Monica Waters, privately confronts Vicki in the locker room, but is killed quickly after doing so.
-Vicki then reveals her possession to Billy and taunts him.
-That night, Billy finds Mary Lou's corpse missing from her grave, with Buddy's corpse in its place.
+The next day, Vicki's friends notice that her personality, vocabulary and fashion style have changed drastically.
+One of Vicki's friends, Monica Waters, privately confronts Vicki in the girls' locker room, but after refuting Vicki's sexual advances, is shortly killed.
+Vicki then reveals her possession to her boyfriend, Craig, the son of Billy, taunting him as she sexually assaults him, insinuating he might be gay for not wanting her.
+Vicki then proceeds to sexually assault Billy and her father under the control of Mary Lou, leading to Billy searching out Mary Lou's grave, finding her body missing and Buddy's in its place, bound with a cross necklace in his mouth.

-At the prom, Kelly, desperate to become prom queen, fellates her classmate Josh since he is in charge of the voting results.
+At the prom, Kelly, desperate to become prom queen, fellates her classmate Josh to change the Prom Queen voting results, as he manages the data via computer.
 When Josh changes the outcome to make Kelly the winner, Vicki electrocutes him to death through his computer and reverses his changes.
 Once announced as prom queen, Vicki goes up on stage and eagerly waits for her crown.
-Before she can get it, Billy shoots her multiple times to the horror of the crowd.
-Shortly after, the now-fully resurrected Mary Lou bursts out of Vicki's body, and uses her powers to wreak havoc on the prom, killing Kelly in the process.
+Before she can get it, Billy shoots her multiple times, to the horror of the crowd.
+Shortly after, the now-fully resurrected Mary Lou bursts out of Vicki's body and uses her powers to wreak havoc on the prom, killing Kelly in the process.
 Billy tries to shoot the undead Mary Lou, but falls and injures himself.

-Mary Lou sets her sights on Billy's son and Vicki's boyfriend Craig, whom she chases into the prop room.
+Mary Lou sets her sights on Craig, whom she chases into the prop room.
 She attempts to use the trunk that held her spirit to open a vortex to suck Craig into the underworld, but before she can, Billy arrives with her crown and finally gives it to Mary Lou, seemingly bringing an end to her murderous wrath.
-Vicki, now free of possession, comes out of the trunk and reunites with Craig, and Billy offers to drive them both home after making sure they are both okay.
-After they all get into his car, however, Billy reveals that he is now possessed by Mary Lou, before driving off with the terrified Vicki and Craig.
+Vicki, now free of possession and unharmed by the bullet wounds, comes out of the trunk and reunites with Craig.
+Billy offers to drive them both home after making sure they are both okay.
+After they get into his car, however, Billy reveals that he is now possessed by Mary Lou, before driving off with the terrified Vicki and Craig.